SS Bremen (1928): Before World War II

-As Nazism gained power in Germany, Bremen and her pier in New York were often the site of Anti-Nazi demonstrations.
+As Nazism gained power in Germany, Bremen and her pier in New York were often the site of anti-Nazi demonstrations.
 On 26 July 1935, a group of anti-Nazi demonstrators, later dubbed "The Bremen Six", boarded Bremen just before she sailed and tore the Nazi flag from the jackstaff and tossed it into the Hudson River.
+The magistrate Louis B. Brodsky freed five of the six individuals, and justified their actions.
 At the time, there was a dual flag law, by which both the black-white-red horizontal tricolor (previously the flag of the German Empire), and the swastika flag were simultaneously official national flags of Germany.
-As the ship's swastika flag was the one tossed into the river, US authorities claimed that no symbol of Germany had been harmed.
+As the ship's swastika flag was the one tossed into the river, US authorities could say no symbol of Germany had been harmed.
 One of the six, Bill Bailey, later fought in the International Brigades during the Spanish Civil War.